acmumn/website/content/room.md

 ## About our Room

 One of the most important resources ACM provides to students at and around the University of Minnesota is our club room: Keller Hall room 2-204.
 This space is configured to serve as a lounge and study area.
 Many ACM members spend a lot of their free time in this space: hanging out, working on projects, or chatting. **Generally, the best way to get involved with the group beyond events is to spend time in/around the club room**.
 If you're interested in getting more involved, drop by any time - people are usually around during most times of day during the year.

+**Open Houses** are 15:00-17:00 on Thursdays in our club room, Keller 2-204.
+This is a low-key general-meeting-like time that is a great opportunity for people interested in learning more and joining to drop by.

 Connect with us on [Social Media, Discord, and Email](/contact).

+## What happens in the Room?

 Between 8AM and 3PM you might find our members
  - Studying for class on their own or together